top of page

 2. Improve Mobility and Flexibility

-Tight muscles can throw off your mechanics and increase injury risk.
-Daily mobility work and targeted stretching keep you moving freely and ready to perform.
+Tight muscles can disrupt mechanics and increase the risk of injury.
+Implement daily mobility work and targeted stretching to stay limber and ready for performance.

 3. Practice Proper Movement Patterns

-Whether it’s jumping, cutting, or throwing, technique matters.
-Summer training is a great time to refine your mechanics with the help of a coach or physical therapist.
+Whether it involves jumping, cutting, or throwing, technique matters greatly.
+Summer training is a perfect time to refine mechanics with the help of a skilled coach or physical therapist.

 4. Prioritize Rest and Recovery

-Sometimes, the best injury prevention tool is smart recovery.
-Make sure to schedule rest days, focus on sleep, and listen to your body’s signals.
+Sometimes, the best injury prevention tool is smart recovery strategies.
+Make sure to schedule rest days, focus on getting enough sleep, and listen to your body’s signals.

 How The Performance Lab Can Help